·

 Make the most of your 12-hour layover in Beijing by exploring its iconic landmarks, cultural heritage, and culinary delights.
 Discover the vibrant energy of China's capital city, immersing yourself in its rich history and bustling streets for a memorable experience.

-Beijing, the capital of the People's Republic of China!
-We've actually never really thought about visiting Beijing before.
-As we already said in our previous post about the Great Wall of China (check it out here), the idea came up when planning our trip to Australia.
-We found some flight options allowing us to stop and spend some hours in the city.
+Beijing, the vibrant capital of the People’s Republic of China, wasn’t originally on our travel radar.
+As we mentioned in our previous post about the Great Wall of China (check it out here), the idea to visit came up while planning our trip to Australia to visit Rafael’s sister who lives in Sydney.
+After a long night flight, we landed early in the morning at Beijing Airport and immediately set off to explore the city on a quick tour.
+We found flight options that allowed us to stop over and spend a few hours discovering this fascinating metropolis.

 GENERAL INFORMATION